Imadmalaq/ElevatorControlSystem/README.md

 - Kyle Taticek

 ## Breakdown of Work
-Kieran Rourke: implemented the base functionality for the Elevator, DataPacket, Scheduler
+Kieran Rourke: implemented the base functionality for the Elevator, DataPacket, Scheduler<br>
-Mowgli: implemented the functionality for the Floor and helped with the other classes
+Mowgli: implemented the functionality for the Floor and helped with the other classes<br>
-Kyle: implemented the functionality for the MainSystem and helped with the other classes
+Kyle: implemented the functionality for the MainSystem and helped with the other classes<br>
-Humam: Testing work
+Humam: Testing work<br>
-Michael: UML Diagrams
+Michael: UML Diagrams<br>

 ## Future Iterations